felixh8k/coastal-species-trends/README.md

-📊 Trends in [Species Name] Occurrence (GBIF Data)
+📊 Trends in Thunnus albacares Occurrence (GBIF Data)

 🌊 Project Overview

-This project explores temporal and spatial patterns in the occurrence records of [Species name, e.g., Thunnus albacares — Yellowfin Tuna], using openly available biodiversity data from GBIF
+This project explores temporal and spatial patterns in the occurrence records of Thunnus albacares — Yellowfin Tuna, using openly available biodiversity data from GBIF
 .
 The goal is to demonstrate how reproducible data workflows can uncover meaningful insights for marine conservation.

 Main questions:

-How have reported occurrences of [Species] changed over time?
+How have reported occurrences of Thunnus albacares changed over time?

 Are there seasonal patterns in observations?

 What are the potential implications for monitoring and conservation?

 📂 Repository Structure
 /data_download.ipynb   # Script to query & download raw occurrence data